cynth0s/Claude-Code-Harness-Mods/README.md

 # Claude Code Harness Mods

 This is a compilation of the mods I use to make Claude Code a less intrusive environment for models.
 The default system prompt and frequent system reminders severely restrict the possibility space a harness like Claude Code can produce.
+Also theres a better terminal font you should use.

 ## Short Version